AmeeG/ADA_JupyterLab/README.md

 ```console
 module add python/anaconda/2020.11/3.8
 ```

-## Initial setup - Create a conda environment for JupyterLab to use.
+###Create a conda environment for JupyterLab to use.

 Before you can submit a job to initialise a JupyterLab session you must make sure the conda environment you load exists.
 For this example I have used the environment provided in AIRESenv.yml - which should be suitable for running the python training courses on [UEApy](https://github.com/ueapy).